pastnetworks/pastnetworks.github.io/venues.md

 This activity is included in the registration fee.
 We will book a three course menu with diverse options, and including all drinks. -->

-## Closing dinner
+## Social dinners
-There will be a closing dinner included in the registration fee.
-We will book a three course menu with diverse options, and including all drinks (venue to be confirmed).
+Two social dinners are included in the registration fee.
+We will book pre-set menus with diverse options and drinks will be included (venue to be confirmed).

 ## Transportation
 The University of Barcelona Physics Faculty is right by the metro stop Palau Reial (green line L3).
 More information on Barcelona’s bus and metro system is available on the [TMB website](https://www.tmb.cat/en/home).